basshelal/Waqti/README.md

 is excellent for many applications, particularly project management, but lacks in terms of being a personal time management system.
 Waqti is intended to fill the gaps where Trello fails in this regard.

+## Current Functionality

+Currently the application is fully usable with minimal functionality.

+Currently (Mon-31-Dec-18) the user can:

+* View, rename and delete boards, lists and tasks
+* Create new boards, lists and tasks
+* Reorder boards lists and tasks
+* Rename the container of all the boards and reorder the boards in it

 ## Implementation Details